Skip to main content

 The base of this deduction will be reduced by the amount of the subsidies received to fund such expenses.

-The amount of the deduction, together with the subsidies received by the taxpayer, may not exceed 80% of said expenses.
+The amount of the deduction, together with any subsidies received by the taxpayer, may not exceed 80% of said expenses.

-4. Entrepreneurs or professionals who participate in the financing of Spanish audiovisual productions and performing arts and musical shows (art.
+4. Businessmen or professionals who participate in the financing of Spanish audiovisual productions and performing arts and musical shows (art.
 39.7 LIS)

-The taxpayer who participates in the financing of Spanish productions of feature films, short films, fiction, animation or documentary audiovisual series, or in the production and exhibition of live performing arts and musical shows performed by other taxpayers, may apply the deductions provided. in sections 1 and 3 of article 36 of the LIS, in the conditions and terms indicated therein, determining its amount in the same conditions that would have been applied to the producer, provided that they have been generated by the latter, when it contributes amounts intended for finance all or part of the production costs, as well as the expenses for obtaining copies, advertising and promotion by the producer up to the limit of 30% of the production costs, without acquiring intellectual or other property rights nature regarding the results of the productions or shows, whose property must in all cases be the producer.
+The taxpayer who participates in the financing of Spanish productions of feature films, short films, audiovisual series of fiction, animation or documentaries, or in the production and exhibition of live shows of performing arts and music made by other taxpayers, may apply the deductions provided for in sections 1 and 3 of article 36 of the LIS, under the conditions and terms indicated therein, determining their amount under the same conditions as those applied to the producer, provided that they have been generated by the latter, when they contribute amounts destined to finance all or part of the production costs, as well as the expenses for obtaining copies, advertising and promotion charged to the producer up to the limit of 30% of the production costs, without acquiring intellectual property rights or other rights with respect to the results of the productions or shows, the ownership of which must in all cases belong to the producer.

-The amounts to finance production costs may be contributed at any stage of production, prior to or after the moment in which the producer incurs the aforementioned production costs, but never after the tax period in which the producer incurs them.
+The amounts to finance production costs may be contributed at any stage of production, before or after the moment in which the producer incurs the aforementioned production costs, but never after the tax period in which the producer incurs them.

-The maximum amount of the deduction generated by the producer that the taxpayer participating in the financing may apply will be the result of multiplying by 1.20 the amount of the amounts that the latter has contributed to finance the aforementioned production costs or the expenses for obtaining copies, advertising and promotion by the producer referred to in the previous paragraphs.
+The maximum amount of the deduction generated by the producer that the taxpayer participating in the financing may apply will be the result of multiplying by 1.20 the amount that the latter has contributed to finance the aforementioned production costs or the expenses for obtaining copies, advertising and promotion charged to the producer referred to in the previous paragraphs.

 The excess deduction may be applied by the producer who generated the right to it.

-The producer and the taxpayers participating in the financing of the production must sign one or more financing contracts, which may also be signed at any stage of production, provided that they contain certain requirements.
+The producer and the contributors who participate in the financing of the production must sign one or more financing contracts, which may also be signed at any stage of production, provided that they contain certain requirements.

-The application of the deduction by the taxpayer who participates in the financing will be incompatible, totally or partially, with the deduction to which the producer would be entitled by application of the provisions of art.
+The application of the deduction by the taxpayer participating in the financing will be incompatible, totally or partially, with the deduction to which the producer would be entitled by application of the provisions of art.
 36.1 and 3 LIS.